tjleizeng/VRP_playgrounds/README.md

 # VRP_playgrounds
-Collection of simulators for fleet management/ food delivery problem that can be generalized to dynamic vehicle routing problem.
+Collection of simulators for fleet management/ food delivery problems that can be generalized to (dynamic) vehicle routing problems.

 TODO list: